Beo-Coder/muehki-gds1porsche/README.md

 **Note**
 0 = Axis/Button 0 in software.
-If an axis/button is connected to port 2, but in software only 2 axes/buttons are selected, the input is not sampled and has no output.
+If an axis/button is connected to port 2, but in software only two axes/buttons are selected, the input is not sampled and has no output.

 ### Analog Headers